smanocchio/BitcoinNodeMonitor/docs/ARCHITECTURE.md

 ## Bitcoin Core setup (important)
 The collector pulls metrics from Bitcoin Core via RPC (and optionally ZMQ).
-You do not point Bitcoin Core to a Prometheus or collector endpoint.
+Bitcoin Core is never reconfigured to emit metrics; the collector simply reads data it already exposes.

 Minimal bitcoin.conf: